About Me

 Job Market Paper

 Local newspaper mergers have become increasingly common as chains seek efficiency gains in advertising sales and content production.
-However, policymakers worry that such mergers harm consumers through higher advertising loads, increased subscription fees, and more centralized, less locally tailored content.
+However, policymakers worry that such mergers harm consumers through higher advertising loads and more centralized, less locally tailored content.
 This paper examines these concerns using the largest merger in recent U.S. newspaper history.
-Drawing on a novel dataset of advertising revenue, circulation records, and 5.4 million news articles analyzed with large language models and machine learning methods, I find that the merger substantially increases newspapers' advertising revenue and the share of centrally produced content, consistent with supply-side synergies.
+Drawing on a novel dataset of advertising revenue, circulation records, and 4.5 million news articles analyzed with large language models and machine learning methods, I find that the merger substantially increases newspapers' advertising revenue and the share of centrally produced content, consistent with supply-side synergies.
 The advertising revenue gain is driven by higher demand rather than price increases, suggesting advertisers also benefit from the merger.
-On the consumer side, content characteristics on local coverage scope, topic diversity, and political slant remain stable post merger.
-Structural demand estimation further shows that consumers are tolerant of advertising and consumer welfare is unchanged.
-Together, these findings suggest that efficiency-driven consolidation can generate meaningful revenue gains and cost savings for newspaper chains without significantly harming consumer welfare.
+On the consumer side, content characteristics such as local coverage scope, topic diversity, and political slant remain stable post-merger.
+Structural demand estimation further shows that consumers are tolerant of advertising, so the merger reduces consumer welfare only modestly.
+Together, these findings suggest that efficiency-driven consolidation can generate meaningful revenue gains and cost savings for newspaper chains without substantially harming consumer welfare.

 Working Papers